-The Woman who Cooked her Husband
+The Woman who Cooked her Husband by Debbie Isitt

-Banbury Cross Players will perform The Woman who Cooked by her Husband by Debbie Isitt at The Mill Arts Centre from 13th to 16th May 2020.
+Banbury Cross Players will perform The Woman who Cooked her Husband by Debbie Isitt at The Mill Arts Centre from 13th to 16th May 2020.

 Kenneth and Hilary have been married nearly twenty years.
 But as middle age approaches, Ken finds himself in the arms of another woman.
 At first, Laura appears to be everything that is missing from Ken’s life with Hilary – young, slim, attractive and a vibrant free spirit – but his little fling quickly becomes desperately out of hand.
 Juggling the affections of two women, his world becomes a tangle of lies and deceit.
 Ken denies Hilary’s increasing suspicions.
 Forced to confront the truth he leaves Hilary for Laura.
 Only one problem – Laura can’t cook.

 As time passes, Kenneth mourns the loss of Sunday roasts and haute cuisine, and the comforts of the settled life he once knew.
 When Hilary invites Ken and Laura over for dinner, he readily accepts, unaware of what delicacies Hilary plans to serve.
 Told through a series of flashbacks.
 Highly entertaining exploration of the old adage “the way to a man’s heart is through his stomach”!